-This Theme is led by Prof Clare Mills in Manchester.
+This Theme is led by Professor Clare Mills in Manchester.
 Clare has recently set up a new MSc in Chemical Food Safety and Integrity designed to allow students to undergo training in food chemical safety, quality and management and to help prepare them for a range of careers in the food industry or in research.

 Clare has also been the recipient of a Strategic Pump Priming grant from central N8 funds.
 For more information follow the link below: